-Receiving complaints and compliments is important to the Food Standards Agency, as they give us a valuable insight into how we are doing, helping us know what we're getting right and what we can improve on.
-Even the best organisations will sometimes get things wrong.
-Where this happens, we encourage you to let us know.
+Receiving complaints and comments is important to the Food Standards Agency.
 We will try to resolve any problem quickly, and explain what we have done and why.

 You should let us know if: